Greene seat, 2 Democratic primaries among top US House races

 THE LAST ANTI-ABORTION HOUSE DEMOCRAT

-Moderate Texas Democrat Henry Cuellar has become a perennial target for progressives.
+Moderate Texas Democrat Henry Cuellar is a perennial target for progressives.
 But so far the anti-abortion congressman has prevailed in a series of close races in the largely Hispanic district that stretches from the Rio Grande to San Antonio.

 For the second cycle in a row, 28-year-old immigration attorney and abortion rights supporter Jessica Cisneros is looking to end Cuellar’s almost 20-year stint in office.
 In the March primary, she forced Cuellar into a runoff after coming within 1,000 votes.